ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 - [x] Duplicate Identical Request Detection and Prevention
 - [x] Idempotency
 - [x] Web Application Firewall
+- [x] Documented Plan for When the System is Under Attack

 ## Do Not Leave Open Endpoints